Uncle Mover: Personal life

-Mike the Mover grew up as one of twelve children born to Richard and Patricia Shanks.
-His father was the former Mayor of Lake City prior to it becoming incorporated into Seattle in the 1950s.
+Uncle Mover grew up as one of twelve children born to Richard and Patricia Shanks.
+His father was the former Mayor of Lake City, prior to it becoming incorporated into Seattle in the 1950s.

 Mover resides in Snohomish County near Lynnwood, Washington.

 In 1977, Mover started moving professionally.
 Unable to receive a state permit, he was charged 89 times with gross misdemeanors and was convicted of in two of these cases for operating an illegal moving business.